jbodah/spy_rb/README.md

 ## Usage

-Please see [Spy::API](https://github.com/jbodah/spy_rb/blob/master/lib/spy/api.rb) for the full API that the `Spy` constant supports.
+This documentation is a work in progress.
+For now, please see [Spy::API](https://github.com/jbodah/spy_rb/blob/master/lib/spy/api.rb) for the full API that the `Spy` constant supports.
 Also take a look at [Spy::Instance](https://github.com/jbodah/spy_rb/blob/master/lib/spy/instance.rb) for the full API that an individual `Spy::Instance` (which is returned from methods like `Spy.on`) supports.

 ```ruby
 require 'spy'